Unicycle record attempt circa 1909

 spectators loudly applauded”

 Any cycling buffs would be interested in this as it’s a very early example of a unicycle.
-Whats curious about is that it has a very small wheel and not at all like the huge, one wheeled descendants of the Penny Farthing.
-I looks rather like someone took the huge wheel out and left the small stabiliser wheel at the back and added some pedals.
-The tyre is still solid rubber and it looks like to me the seat is on a small bracket sticking out from the curved central pillar.
+What’s curious about is that it has a very small wheel and not at all like the huge, one wheeled descendants of the Penny Farthing.
+It looks rather like someone took the huge wheel out and left the small stabiliser wheel at the back and added some pedals.
+The tyre is still solid rubber and it looks like to me the seat is on a small bracket sticking out from the curved central pillar or just a leather strap around his bottom.